Eelkhoorn/stm8ef-mu/README.md

 ### Stm8ef
 Stm8ef is a forth system originally developped by Chen-Hanson Ting.
-Thomas@TG9541 further developed the kernel, focussing on cheap and widely available development boards with stm8 processors.
+Thomas @TG9541 further developed the kernel, focussing on cheap and widely available development boards with stm8 processors.
 His site (https://github.com/TG9541/stm8ef) has all you need to install a self-hosted forth system on a stm8 device, and includes a thorough documentation.
 For stm8ef-mu Thomas' forth.asm file is modified:
 + the interpreter words and the compiler words are stripped off
 + the kernel starts with routines for serial communication with the host computer
 + to improve speed literals are compiled inline (no doLit nor TRAP).
 7 bytes, 6 cycles (inline) versus 3 bytes, 39 cycles (TRAP)